-Rules about Working and Receiving Benefits

-When receiving Paid Family Leave benefits on a part-time (intermittent) leave schedule, you are not allowed to work and receive benefits on more days than are in your regular workweek.
+Rules about Working and Receiving Benefits When receiving Paid Family Leave benefits on a part-time (intermittent) leave schedule, you are not allowed to work and receive benefits on more days than are in your regular workweek.
 For example, if you regularly work five days per week, you could receive intermittent Paid Family Leave benefits on three days per week and work the other two days.

 But you would not be allowed to work your regular 5-day workweek on Monday through Friday and then receive 2 days of Paid Family Leave benefits on Saturday and Sunday because then you would be working and receiving benefits on 7 days per week when your regular workweek is only 5 days.

-This rule applies even to employees who have work schedules that may change often from week to week.
+S М Т X This rule applies even to employees who have work schedules that may change often from week to week.
 If you work three days on some weeks, five days other weeks, and seven days other weeks, you would have to pick one of those schedules to be your "regular" workweek while receiving intermittent Paid Family Leave benefits.
 If your work schedule changes during the period you are receiving Paid Family Leave benefits, you are allowed to tell OPFL that your schedule has changed and ask OPFL to change your regular workweek for your Paid Family Leave benefits.
-You are allowed to change your regular workweek one time per month during your claim.
+You are allowed to change your regular workweek not time per month during your claim.
 See the next section, "Changes in Your Work Schedule."
 The reason you cannot work and receive Paid Family Leave benefits on more days during a week than are in your regular workweek is because Paid Family Leave benefits are supposed to help you during times when you miss work due to your qualifying event.
 If you are able to change around your work schedule in order to take care of your qualifying event, then you do not need Paid Family Leave.
 Paid Family Leave benefits are for when you need to reduce the amount of time you can spend at work in order to take care of a qualifying event.
+When receiving Paid Family Leave benefits on a part-time (intermittent) leave schedule, you are not allowed to work and receive benefits on more days during a week than are in your regular workweek.
+W Т F S PFL PFL PFL

-Changes in Your Work Schedule

-Part-time (intermittent) Paid Family Leave benefits can last for many calendar weeks in some cases.
+Changes in Your Work Schedule Part-time (intermittent) Paid Family Leave benefits can last for many calendar weeks in some cases.
 During this time, your work schedule may change because your employer has different needs or you simply want to make a change in your employment.
 If this happens, you are allowed to change your regular workweek with OPFL.
 To do this, you can use the online portal where you applied for benefits, or contact OPFL by mail, phone, or in person.
 You are allowed to change your regular workweek with OPFL one time per month, which means once every four weeks, during your claim.
 If you change your regular workweek, your daily benefit amount will change and so will the limit on the number of days you can receive Paid Family Leave benefits during your claim.
 However, the total dollar amount of benefits you could receive during your claim will not change.